How to avoid the pitfall of plagiarism

 Acts of plagiarism vary between faculties and departments, but more often than not they happen when a student copies and pastes information from a source and then forgets to cite where it came from.

-In departments with lab reports or assignments, like Engineering and Computer Science, or at the John Molson School of Business, a common issue is that students borrow reports from someone who has previously taken the course and are tempted to copy from it.
+In departments with lab reports or assignments, like at the Gina Cody School of Engineering and Computer Science or the John Molson School of Business, a common issue is that students borrow reports from someone who has previously taken the course and are tempted to copy from it.

 This is plagiarism — not only by the student who copies, but also by the person lending the work.